SciPost Editorial Colleges By-laws

 An appointment is renewable without limitation.
 A Fellow coming to the end of an appointment is automatically put up for renewal, unless the said Fellow has informed the Foundation of their desire not to renew, or if the Foundation or the Advisory Board vetoes the renewal.

 Appointment as an Editorial Fellow immediately ends upon:

-For the VGM, a special web page is activated, which is accessible only to Fellows of the Editorial College, members of the Advisory Board and Foundation Board members.
+For the VGM, a special web page is activated, which is accessible only to Fellows, members of the Advisory Board, Foundation Board members and SciPost Administration.
 This page contains items and points of discussion put forward by the Foundation, Advisory Board and Editorial Fellows, and can be consulted and acted upon by Board members and Fellows at their own leisure during the week of the meeting.
 The meeting is chaired by the Foundation's chairman.
 During the week of the meeting, Fellows are able to comment on individual items and bring forth motions for voting.
 Re-elections, new nominations to the College and suggested amendments to the By-laws must appear among the items at the meeting.